 In year 8, students investigate and consider the ways characteristics and properties of technologies can be combined to create designed solutions to problems.
 Using a range of technologies including graphical representation techniques to communicate, students generate and clarify ideas through sketching, modelling, story-boards, brainstorming and mind-maps.
+They also use a range of symbols and technical terms

 They also use a range of symbols and technical terms in a number of contexts to produce patterns, annotated concept sketches and drawings that employ scale, pictorial and aerial views to draw environments.